Kalle reflects on Shoal of Opinion Molder Fish destroying for all

 2. Climate change is but one inseparable symptom from un-sustainability (you cannot cure climate change if you don’t cure un-sustainability).
 So most people understand that if un-sustainable development prevails we will loose it all, including money.
 Or in other words, un-sustainability with its climate change means that civilization will go under also regarding affluence and bottom lines.
 “Well but…” – I can feel also the next question coming, so please hear me out:

-3. Defence lines 1. and 2 apply already in the short term, if the two lines are managed cleverly in a systemic (taking the whole world into account), systematic (step-wise processes) and strategic (letting each step lay the ground for the next) way.
+3. Defence lines 1. and 2 apply already in the short term if the two lines are managed cleverly in a systemic (taking the whole world into account), systematic (step-wise processes) and strategic (letting each step lay the ground for the next) way.
 Which FSSD Global is all about.
-A recipy by which individual organizations will benefit from upfront and all the way through, regardless of what others are doing.
+A recipy by which individual organizations will benefit from day one and all the way through, regardless of what others are doing.

-Conclusion: So, what is it that continuosly locks our minds into believing that the questions “have you stopped boozing”, or “do you prefer money before survival” are relevant to ask?
-It is neoliberal economism!
-On our platform FSSD Global you can find indesputable arguments about this.
+Conclusion: So, what is it that continuously locks our minds into believing that the questions “have you stopped boozing”, or “do you prefer money before survival” are relevant to ask?
+It is neoliberal economics!
+On our platform FSSD Global you can find indisputable arguments about this.
 See my previous reflections for instance the Four Headed Elephant in the Economic room.
-Or the more recent one where I adress Catch 22 and the Prisoner’s dilemma as other exampels of mental “lock-ins.
+Or the more recent one where I address Catch 22 and the Prisoner’s dilemma as other examples of mental “lock-ins.
 Or look at Ray Anderson’s snappy testimony on the FSSD Global Homepage.
 They are all written with the same code or recipy in mind, the ‘ABCD-in-Funnel’ Operative system of the FSSD.